DheerajRawandhe/Airbnb-Project/Readme.md

 - npm app.js

 Technologies Used :-
-Node.js
-Express
-MongoDB
+Node.js,
+Express,
+MongoDB,
-EJS (Embedded JavaScript)
+EJS (Embedded JavaScript),
-Bootstrap
+Bootstrap,
-Cloudinary (For image uploading and storage) Middleware & authentication vs authorization
+Cloudinary (For image uploading and storage), Middleware & authentication vs authorization,
-Method Override (For supporting PUT and DELETE requests in HTML forms) Express Session (For session management)
-Connect-Flash (For flash messages)
+Method Override (For supporting PUT and DELETE requests in HTML forms), Express Session (For session management), Connect-Flash (For flash messages),
-Bcrypt (For password hashing)
+Bcrypt (For password hashing).

 Features :-
-User Registration and Login
+- User Registration and Login
-Secure Passwords with Bcrypt
+- Secure Passwords with Bcrypt
-Session Management
+- Session Management
-Flash Messages for success/error
+- Flash Messages for success/error
-Create, Edit, and Delete Listings
+- Create, Edit, and Delete Listings
-Image Upload with Cloudinary
+- Image Upload with Cloudinary
-Form Validation
+- Form Validation
-Pagination (if needed)
+- Pagination (if needed)
-Reviews for Listings
+- Reviews for Listings
-Error Handling Pages
+- Error Handling Pages

 Author :-
 Made with ❤️ by Dheeraj Rawandhe